Turnstone (company): Company overview

 Turnstone's products are designed to meet the needs of small businesses, startup companies, and entrepreneurs.
 Initially, turnstone also focused on supplying the home-office market.
 Between 2002 and 2006, turnstone launched over 40 new products.

 One aspect of Turnstone's product development process involves meeting with business leaders and uses observational research from the IIT Institute of Design, IDEO, and the d.school at Stanford University.
 They also visit co-working spaces to study how workers interact with their products.

 Turnstone also researches and studies subjects like startup culture, company culture, and how people work.
 In 2013, Turnstone partnered with the Wharton School at the University of Pennsylvania to release a list of the 15 top young companies to work for.

-James Hackett became President of turnstone in 1993.
+James Hackett (businessman) became President of turnstone in 1993.
 Kevin Kuske was turnstone's general manager from 2009 to 2014.
 Brian Shapland became turnstone's general manager in the spring of 2014.